lkorth/lukekorth.com/_posts/2015-03-09-getting-an-ssl-certificate.md

 OpenSSL will prompt you for the details of the certificate, they can be filled out in any level of detail you wish.
-The common name that is requested should match the domain the certificate will be used for, for wildcard certs the subdomain should be a star ex: `*.example.com`.
+The common name that is requested should match the domain the certificate will be used for; for wildcard certs the subdomain should be a star, for example `*.example.com`.

 Once the CSR has been generated it should be submitted to the certificate authority.
 In return they will send your new certificate along with a copy of the intermediate and root certificates.
 The